Breitbart News: 2005–2012: creation and early years

 Andrew Breitbart launched Breitbart.com as a news aggregator in 2005.
 The website featured direct links to wire stories at the Associated Press, Reuters, Fox News, the New York Post, TMZ as well as a number of other outlets.
 The website's initial growth was largely fueled by links from the Drudge Report.
 In 2007, Breitbart.com launched a video blog, Breitbart.tv.

 According to co-founder Larry Solov, the two men were in agreement that the site should be "unapologetically pro-freedom and pro-Israel" during their visit to Israel in 2007.
 In August 2010, Andrew Breitbart told the Associated Press that he was "committed to the destruction of the old media guard."
 As part of that commitment, he founded Breitbart.com, a website designed to become "the Huffington Post of the right" according to Breitbart Newss former executive chairman, Steve Bannon.
 Breitbart News exclusively re-posted the Anthony Weiner sexting scandal, the resignation of Shirley Sherrod, and the ACORN 2009 undercover videos controversy.
-Following Andrew Breitbart's death in 2012, the site was redesigned, bringing the formerly distinct "Big" websites under one umbrella website at Breitbart.com.

 Billionaire conservative activist Robert Mercer endowed Breitbart.com with at least $11 million in 2011.